apache/trafficcontrol/blueprints/user.permissions.md

 error-level Alert that describes what operation is not permitted and what Permission the user is missing that would allow them to proceed.

+Also, the `admin` Role that comes with new Traffic Ops installations currently has two "Capabilities" - `all-read` and `all-write`; this intention should be replicated, but not necessarily the implementation.
+The Role named `admin` is to be treated specially in that it has *all* Permissions - it should, therefore, be impossible to delete the Role or to update its Permissions or Name.
+This writer suggests that for display purposes the Permissions used to communicate this ability be reduced to simply `all`, and that rather than checking for this Permission endpoints would only consider the Name of the Role.
+It's not terribly important that users be disallowed to alter the `admin` Role's Description, but it may be easier to implement the other restrictions in a way that does disallow that.

 #### Client Impact
 As Permissions are defined by the Role of the authenticated user, the only client changes are necessary beyond those necessitated by the removal of two